-If you were fortunate enough to secure participatory, 'hands-on' work experience in a clinical setting such as a hospital, dental surgery or veterinary practice prior to the COVID-19 lockdown you need to reflect on what you learnt from this experience in your personal statement.
+If you are fortunate enough to secure participatory, 'hands-on' work experience in a clinical setting such as a hospital, dental surgery, or veterinary practice you need to reflect on what you learn from this experience in your personal statement.
 However, universities recognise that this is not easy to secure.
-As a result, any observational experience, plus practical experience in alternative settings which you organised, again, prior to the Covid-19 lockdown, can be equally valuable evidence.
-Examples of relevant work experience could involve:
+As a result, any observational experience, plus practical experience in alternative settings can be equally valuable evidence.
+Examples of work experience could involve: